LIAM GERNER –

 “What drives me is the storytelling, great musicianship, books, laughing, politics and matters of the heart.” says Liam.
 “Recently I have got off my solo-donkey and collaborated as much as I can in the writing, recording and gigging process.”

-Liam is steeped in both Americana and Australiana and on this album he fuses the sound of the outback with that of rowdy Texan bars.
+Liam Gerner and the Sunset Pushers’ he fuses the sound of the outback with that of rowdy Texan bars.
 Here the hardest working man in Oz rock defiantly comes into his own as a major singer and songwriter.

 “While touring a few years ago in the US in Ryan Bingham’s band I got to meet some heroes in the US,” says Liam.
 “I got to play songs with Jackson Browne in LA, trade licks with Dale Watson in Austin and jam with locals in South Central LA juke joints.
 I even got to play Johnny Cash’s J200 at Marty Stuart’s house and discuss songwriting with Tom T Hall in Nashville.
 All these experiences helped prepare me for working in the Australian music community.
 And embracing my US and Australian influences and musical friends has helped shape my new music.”

-Liam Gerner and The Sunset Pushers is released in February 2017.
+Liam Gerner and The Sunset Pushers was released in June 2017.